Saving you money

 Wasting warm water adds to your bills because you pay twice – once for the water and once to heat it.
 You can save around £25 a year by using a washing up bowl instead of leaving the tap running.
 Your water provider can also provide you with water-saving freebies to help you cut down on your bills.
 Contact them to find out what they have on offer.

-If you have made changes to save energy but are struggling to pay your bill, contact your supplier and see what help they can give you.
+If you've made changes to save energy but are struggling to pay your bill, contact your supplier and see what help they can give you.
 You should be able to negotiate a payment plan if your bills are becoming too much for your budget.

 For further help and guidance, contact our Money Advice team.

-Having a smart meter installed won’t automatically save you money, but it can be a useful budgeting tool and they are usually cheaper than pre-payment meters.
+Having a smart meter installed won’t automatically save you money, but it can be a useful budgeting tool and they're usually cheaper than pre-payment meters.

-A smart meter gives you information on your usage on the display screen in real time and sends daily or monthly meter readings to your supplier meaning that you will no longer receive estimated bills.
+A smart meter gives you information on your usage on the display screen in real time and sends daily or monthly meter readings to your supplier meaning that you'll no longer receive estimated bills.

 Your energy supplier will usually contact you to tell you when you can get a smart meter but if you want one earlier than planned, you can contact them.